Canvass Research

 What the Research Shows

 Ghost surgery risk is not evenly distributed.
-Based on our analysis of Korean-language patient reports, complaint records, and regulatory data:
+Based on Korean-language patient reports, complaint records, and regulatory data:

 FactorHigher RiskLower Risk